 It is absolutely crucial that you get your home dry within 48 hours or mold WILL start growing.
-All mold needs to grow is water.
-In dry condirions, spores which are floating around us everywhere, may land on the carpet.
+Mold only needs one thing to start growing – water.
+In dry conditions, spores which are floating around us everywhere may land on the carpet.
 But since it is dry, nothing happens, mold does not begin to grow.
 Add a bit of wetness, however, and natures little recyclers come to life and start growing resulting in water damage.

 Remember that bleach DOES NOT KILL MOLD.
 It will weaken the mold and it may make it change color, but bleach does not kill mold.

 SNiPER kills mold and if you spray the air using atomizing sprayer, you can kill the spores in the air too.
 SNiPER is so safe because it is not a poison.
 You don’t need to wear protective gear to apply it, it doesn’t leave toxic residues, and it is non-corrosive, so you can spray it down – and walk away.
 Nothing could be easier.

 We have several documents to help guide you in dealing with mold.